CodePushGo/website/src/content/blog/en/firebase-crashlytics-for-capacitor-apps.md

 For secure integration with Crashlytics:

 -   Enable error tracking in both systems.
--   Use Capgo’s monitoring tools alongside Crashlytics reports.
+-   Use CodePushGo’s monitoring tools alongside Crashlytics reports.
 -   Maintain version control for all updates.
 -   Keep detailed logs of updates for auditing purposes.